wavescycle/MBPPE/README.md

 ## Quick Start

-0. Test ENV
+1. Init env

 During development, I used Node.js > 16.5 and Python 3.11.4 as the base environment.
 You can download Nodejs from the following [link](https://nodejs.org/en).

-> You may need restart compute to update Node Env.
+> You may need restart compute to update Node env.

-1. Install dependencies
+2. Install dependencies

 ```
 cd MBPPE